kursjan/petitparser2/docs/memoizations.md

 ]
 ```

-## Conclusion
+## Summary
-Momoziation reduced exponential parsing time complexity to a linear complexity.
+Momoziation can turn exponential parsing-time complexity to a linear one.
-Memoization is hard to apply automatically, therefore PetitParser2 provides tools to identify which parsers should be memoized.
+As PetitParser2 cannot apply memoization automatically, it provides tools to for users to identify which parsers should be memoized.
+By applying optimizations, we are able to parse real-world websites by a parser developed in a few hours.

 ### Sources
 The sources of this tutorial are part of the PetitParser2 package, you just need to install PetitParser2 or use Moose as described in the [Introduction](index.md).